 7 Confessions of a Cruise Ship Bartender

 Spend as much time as we do on cruise ships, and you’re going to wind up chatting to your fair share of bartenders.
-And every now and then, they share a few details about life on the ship… and what it’s really like slinging drinks to those of us sipping Bahama Mamas and mimosas in the sun.
+And occasionally, they share a few details about life on the ship… and what it’s like slinging drinks to those of us sipping Bahama Mamas and mimosas in the sun.

 Want to hear a few of their secret confessions and pet peeves?
 Read on.